PLStenger/plstenger.github.io/_publications/2017-05-29-Package R ImaginR Delimit and Characterize Color Phenotype of the Pearl Oyster - Copie.md

 title: "Package R ImaginR Delimit and Characterize Color Phenotype of the Pearl Oyster"
 collection: publications
 permalink: /publication/Stenger2017
-excerpt: 'The pearl oyster, *Pinctada margaritifera* (Linnaeus, 1758), represents the second economic resource of French Polynesia.
-It is one of the only bivalves expressing a large varied range of inner shell color, and by correlation, of pearl color.
+excerpt: 'The pearl oyster, *Pinctada margaritifera* (Linnaeus, 1758), is one of the only bivalves expressing a large varied range of inner shell color, and by correlation, of pearl color.
 This phenotypic variability is partly under genetic control, but also under environmental influence.
-With this R package, it's now possible to delimit and characterize their color variations (by the HSV color system) with pictures.'
+This R package allow to to delimit and characterize their color variations (by the HSV color system) with pictures.'
 date: 2017-05-29
-venue: 'Scientific Reports'
+venue: 'CRAN'
 paperurl: 'https://www.nature.com/articles/s41598-019-43777-4'
 citation: 'Stenger, P. L., Vidal-Dupiol, J., Reisser, C., Planes, S., & Ky, C. L. (2019). &quot;Colour plasticity in the shells and pearls of animal graft model <i>Pinctada margaritifera</i> assessed by HSV colour quantification.&quot; <i> Scientific reports, 9(1), 1-10.</i>.'
 ---